haozeli-ling/Semantic-Analysis/README.md

 | 13 | TBA | | |

 This course incorporates some basic mathematical tools:
-- Set Theory (Basics): it can be found in any introductory resources on [Discrete Mathematics](https://en.wikipedia.org/wiki/Discrete_mathematics), such as books, articles, or YouTube videos.
+- Set Theory (Basics): It can be found in any introductory resources on [Discrete Mathematics](https://en.wikipedia.org/wiki/Discrete_mathematics), such as books, articles, or YouTube videos.
 For our practical purposes, we will use [a handout](https://github.com/haozeli-ling/Semantic-Analysis/blob/main/Formal_Preliminaries_Reference.pdf) by [Yimei Xiang](https://yimeixiang.wordpress.com/), an associate professor of Linguistics at Rutgers, as a reference.
--
+- Lambda Calculus and Type Theory: